 - Obtain specifications from the critical to quality characteristics

-Not only can VOC input be useful in product and process design, it can also be critical in six sigma team project selection and measurement.
+Not only can VOC input be useful in product and process design, but it can also be critical in six sigma team project selection and measurement.

-Any Quality improvement project with high impact will bring about major changes to a system or to the entire company.
+Any quality improvement project with high impact will bring about major changes to a system or to the entire company.
 The change can affect various people inside and outside of the system.
 Major resistance to the change can develop.
-As part of the define process, attempts to remove or reduce the resistance must be made.
+As part of the defined process, attempts to remove or reduce the resistance must be made.
 The stakeholders involved should be identified and then a plan to convert them or to enroll them in the change process must be developed.
 This should provide for the needed buy-in, alternate solutions, and removal of pitfalls.
 Stakeholders can be identified as:

 - Managers of the process

 - People in the process